opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 ### **COHERE-10M WITH SQfp16**

 SQfp16 encoding with AVX-512 delivers a 6% performance boost in indexing and a 5% improvement in search latencies.
-Scaling search clients from 20-280 clients for throughput analysis shows up to an 18% QPS boost, with 10% lower latencies on average due to AVX-512.
+Scaling search clients from 20-280 clients for throughput analysis shows up to a 13% QPS boost, with 10% lower latencies on average due to AVX-512.

 ![Search latencies fp16 for cohere-10m dataset](/assets/media/blog-images/2025-03-24-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512/cohere-10m-search-latencies-fp16.png){: .img-fluid}